-Any of NBWA's print PSAs can be downloaded and customized for placement in newspapers, programs, brochures and other materials.
+Print PSAs can be customized for placement in newspapers, programs, brochures and other materials.
 The PSAs also make excellent posters to display at schools, community centers or in businesses to reinforce the dangers and consequences of underage drinking and drunk driving.

 Distributors across the country are conserving resources in warehouses, on the roads and in the marketplace.
 Among other sustainable programs, beer distributors are utilizing alternative energy sources by undertaking initiatives that range from energy-saving lighting technologies to fuel-saving hybrid or biodiesel beer trucks.